SageWizdom/SageConnect/README.md

 (mostly copied from the [Wiki - Install guides][])

-1. Follow this [SSL+ATV][] guide to create and add a custom certificate to all of your Apple TVs
+1. Follow this [SSL+ATV][] guide to create and add the custom HTTPS/SSL certificate to all of your Apple TVs

+2. Set your AppleTV to use your new servers IP as its DNS server (all else can stay the same) -- Note, you want to use a static IP for your DNS server

-2. Download and install SageConnect via Git or a [ZIP][]
+3. Download and install SageConnect via Git or as a [ZIP][] file

-3. Extract into any directory

-4. Run the code "sudo nohup ./PlexConnect"
-* note: this will at some point be renamed, etc. Right now this is alpha to get folks running

 ```sh
 # Installation
 git clone https://github.com/iBaa/PlexConnect.git